Computer Science at Wolfson

 Professor Karen Spärck Jones made ground breaking advances in the fields of information retrieval and natural language processing, including many techniques (such as inverse document frequency and relevance weighting) that form the foundation for all modern web search engines.

-List of current Computer Science Fellows at Wolfson College:
+Student Perspective: Computer Science at Wolfson

 Computer Science may be approached from a variety of backgrounds.
 The Cambridge course rapidly teaches a broad range of practical and theoretical computer science topics.
 It is assumed that students will have a sound mathematical background but other topics (e.g. electronics) will be taught from their foundation.